Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R

+The spatial coordinates and response variable of interest may be input in several different ways: first, the function accepts a \code{geodata} object from the \pkg{geoR} package (\citealp{R_geoR}), using the \code{geodata} input; second, a \code{SpatialPointsDataFrame} object from the \pkg{sp} package (\citealp{spBook}; \citealp{R_sp}), using the \code{sp.SPDF} input; finally, the coordinates and data may be entered directly using the \code{coords} and \code{data} inputs.
+As a result, the package is able to handle a variety of geographic coordinate reference systems; note, however, that distances between points are calculated using a Mahalanobis distance (see Equation~\ref{Q}).

-Required inputs are a \code{ geodata} object (or, equivalently, separate specification of the \code{coords} with locations and \code{data} with the variable of interest), the number of mixture component locations (\code{N.mc}), and the \code{fit.radius} (previously denoted $r$).
+Two other required inputs are the number of mixture component locations (\code{N.mc}) and the \code{fit.radius} (previously denoted $r$).
 The user may specify a covariance model from the \pkg{geoR} (\citealp{R_geoR}) options \code{cauchy}, \code{matern}, \code{circular}, \code{cubic}, \code{gaussian}, \code{exponential}, \code{spherical}, or \code{wave}, as well as a mean model through the usual formula notation (a constant mean is the default).
-For most applications, the user will want to specify the mixture component locations: the default is to create an evenly spaced grid over the spatial domain of interest, which may not be appropriate if the spatial domain is non-rectangular.
+For most applications (and as an alternative to specifying \code{N.mc}), the user will want to specify the mixture component locations directly: the default is to create an evenly spaced grid over the spatial domain of interest, which may not be appropriate if the spatial domain is non-rectangular.
 The tuning parameter for the weighting function $\lambda_w$ is defined by \code{lambda.w}.
 The default for $\lambda_w$ is fixed to be the square of one-half of the minimum distance between mixture component locations, or $(0.5 \min \{ || {\bf b}_k - {\bf b}_{k'} || \} )^2$ (in order to ensure a default scaling appropriate for the resolution of the mixture component grid), but may also be specified by the user.
 The user may also specify if either the nugget variance or process variance is to be spatially-varying by setting either \code{ns.nugget = TRUE} or \code{ns.variance = TRUE} (or both).
 If the mixture component kernels themselves are pre-specified (e.g., based on expert opinion), these may also be passed into the function, which will greatly reduce computational time.